No. 303 Squadron RAF: Battle of Britain August–October 1940

 On the afternoon of 26 September 1940, No. 303 Squadron was scrambled towards a large enemy raid over Hampshire, with the Poles claiming 13 victories for three Hurricanes damaged (actual Luftwaffe losses were nine in total).
 There was further intense fighting on 27 September 1940, with 11 Hurricanes engaged by massed escorts to a KG 77 30-bomber formation.
-The squadron claimed 15 victories: six Bf 109s, two Bf 110s of LG 1, four "He 111s" (probably Ju 88s) and three Ju 88s although F/O Paszkiewicz and Sgt Andruszków were killed.
-F/O Żak was wounded and bailed out over Horsham and four Hurricanes were lost in total.
+The squadron claimed 15 victories: six Bf 109s, two Bf 110s of LG 1, four "He 111s" (probably Ju 88s) and three Ju 88s.
+F/O Paszkiewicz and Sgt Andruszków were killed.
+F/O Żak was wounded and bailed out over Horsham; four Hurricanes were lost in total.
 Just six aircraft were serviceable during the afternoon, engaging a raid of 15 Ju 88s.
 Two bombers were brought down before the escort intervened, and a Bf 109 was also claimed.
 F/O Urbanowicz claimed four German aircraft during the day.
 On 30 September 1940, F/O Urbanowicz once again claimed four victories, while a Do 17 was brought down by P/O. Radomski, who bailed out, as did Sgt.
 Bełc, while Sgt.
 Karubin claimed a Bf 109.

 On 5 October 1940, Polish pilots claimed five Bf 110s and four Bf 109s, though P/O Wojciech Januszewicz was killed.
 (Erprobungsgruppe 210 lost two Bf 110s Jabos and JG 3 and JG 53, a Bf 109 each).
 A fight over the Thames Estuary on 7 October saw claims for three Bf 109s of LG 2.
 On 8 October, Czech ace Josef František died in an air crash.
-He was the highest scoring pilot of 303rd Squadron and the second highest scoring ace in the Battle of Britain, with 17 claims.
+He was the highest-scoring pilot of 303 Squadron and the fourth-highest scoring ace in the Battle of Britain, with 17 claims.
 On 11 October 1940, the squadron was transferred for a rest to Leconfield in No. 12 Group, ending its participation in the Battle of Britain.

-No. 303 Squadron claimed the largest number of aircraft shot down of the 66 Allied fighter squadrons engaged in the Battle of Britain, even though it joined the fray two months after the battle had begun.
+No. 303 Squadron was ranked 4th behind 603, 609 and 41 squadrons with 44 verified claims of the 66 Allied fighter squadrons engaged in the Battle of Britain, even though it joined the fray two months after the battle had begun.